dsl-logo

 What is a guarantor home loan?

-Without a guarantor, most lenders require at least a 5% deposit, which is a loan-to-value ratio (LVR) of at least 95%.
+Without a guarantor, most lenders require at least a 5% deposit, which is an LVR of at least 95%.
 In that case, you’d have to pay LMI unless you apply via the government’s Home Guarantee Scheme for low-deposit borrowers, which has limited availability.

 How does a guarantor home loan work?

-In the event of a default, your property could be sold to recoup the lender’s costs as a first resort.
-If the property sale doesn’t cover the outstanding mortgage balance, the lender may seek the guarantee amount from the guarantor, according to ANZ.
+In the event of a default, your property could be sold as a first resort to recover the lender’s costs.
+If the property sale doesn’t cover the outstanding mortgage balance, the lender may seek the remaining amount from the guarantor.

 Your guarantor can be released from their obligations once you’ve made enough repayments or accumulated enough equity in your property to cover the guaranteed portion of your home loan.